goldfarbas/Dignity/README.md

 # Dignity
 Proof-of-concept of a monetary Universal Basic Income (UBI)

-The purpose of this proof-of-concept is to demonstrate how to pay for a UBI using a monetary rather than fiscal approach.
+The purpose of this proof-of-concept is to demonstrate how to pay for a UBI using a [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) rather than [fiscal](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy) approach.

-Most approaches to UBI rely on unsustainable fiscal policies governing the use of taxes, donations, or other redistributive processes.
-A monetary approach essentially means adding the amount of money distributed through a UBI to
+Most approaches to UBI rely on unsustainable [fiscal](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy) policies governing the use of taxes, donations, or other redistributive processes.
+A [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) approach  means incorporaing the expectation of inflation caused by the regular distributions of UBI into the price of the currency.

 ## Why Dignity?

 Dignity can be defined as the quality of being worthy.
-Providing UBI is about recognizing that people don't just create value, we are also inherently valuable.
-We can't make anything our inherent value without a proper foundation to stand on.
-An important part of that foundation is having access to money and another part is understanding the value of money.
+Providing UBI is about recognizing that people don't just create value, we are also inherently valuable and worthy of having a proper foundation to stand on.
+Two important parts of that foundation are having access to basic financial products and services (including UBI) and the information necessary to negotiate mutually-beneficial trade.

 There are essentially two problems standing in the way of a UBI: